xincere-inc/xincere-blog/README.md

 3. **Set Up Environment Variables:**

-   Create a `.env` file in the root directory with the following content:
+   Create a `.env.local` file in the root directory with the following content:

    ```env
    DATABASE_URL=postgresql://postgres:password@db:5432/mydatabase